olivierlacan/olivierlacan.com/_posts/2018-02-07-migrating-homebrew-postgres-to-a-new-version.md

 ## Upgrading

+I've based this article on the fairly detailed [pg_upgrade guide in the PostgreSQL documentation][4].
+If you have specific needs (very large data directory for example), you should consult it too.

 Assuming you're dealing with the same version numbers I'm dealing with (you probably aren't, so change them when running this on your machine), this is what the `pg_upgrade` command should look like when you run it: